Delay propagation patterns in Japan's domestic air transport network: Introduction

 Researchers have recently started applying causal inference to understand air traffic delays, even though the number of studies is still limited.
 Typically, these studies perform causal inference among time series of delays at airports and then construct and analyze the so-called delay causality networks, in which nodes are airports, and edges are delay causalities.
 For the causal inference, Granger causality \citep{granger1969investigating} has been most commonly used \citep{zanin2017network, du2018delay}.
 Still, other techniques have also been used, such as nonlinear Granger causality \citep{jia2022delay} and convergent cross mapping \citep{guo2022detecting}.
 These studies have contributed significantly to understanding the structure of delay propagation.
 However, there is one aspect that has not been sufficiently examined in the previous studies - the recurrence of delay propagation patterns.
-Specifically, are the daily delays recurrent, or are they entirely non-recurrent?
-Understanding the recurrence of the delay propagation would significantly contribute to predicting and controlling air traffic delays.
-This is the focus of our interest in the present study.

 In the last two decades, studies on temporal networks, in which network structure changes over time, have been rapidly advanced \citep{holme2012temporal, holme2019temporal, masuda2020guidance}.
 Real-world network systems often change their structure over time, and temporal network analysis is required to understand the dynamics of such systems.
 There has been extensive research on various properties of temporal networks such as burstiness \citep{lambiotte2013burstiness, moinet2015burstiness}, temporal centrality \citep{pan2011path, kim2012temporal}, and temporal community structure \citep{mucha2010community, fortunato2016community}.
 Recently, methods for analyzing evolution patterns in temporal networks, which include both recurrent and non-recurrent patterns, have been developed and applied to some real-world systems such as social networks \citep{masuda2019detecting, gelardi2021temporal}, human brain networks \citep{lopes2020recurrence}, and human mobility networks \citep{dantsuji2023understanding}.
 The evolution of air transport networks has also been investigated, and both abrupt changes and periodic patterns have been quantitatively revealed \citep{sugishita2021recurrence}.
 However, the dynamics of the delay propagation patterns, which also should be affected by the underlying time-varying air transport networks, have not been investigated in the previous studies, and they remain largely unknown.